Arson Defense Lawyer Oklahoma City: Adam R. Banner

 Oops!
 Something went wrong while submitting the form

-An Oklahoma City arson defense attorney represents individuals accused of arson related offenses such as first, second, third, and fourth degree arson.
+An Oklahoma arson defense attorney represents individuals accused of arson related offenses such as first, second, third, and fourth degree arson.
 An arson defense attorney defends clients who are accused of intentionally setting fires, burning property such as buildings, vehicles or land, and potentially causing personal injury or death.
 The criminal attorneys at the Law Offices of Adam R. Banner provide specific legal functions to assist in their clients defense such as investigating fire causes, challenging forensic evidence, evaluating the intent of the accused, protecting their client's rights, and negotiating or litigating outcomes with the prosecution.
 The punishments for arson include prison time, fines, or both.
 Punishments vary based on the degree of arson charged.

-First Degree Arson
+Arson in the First Degree

 What is the Sentence for First Degree Arson?